Ky1e/relativity_app/documentation/hello_world.md

  start building a mobile application for your Drupal website.

 ### 1. Create the "Hello World" App Page
-Navigate to www/app/modules/custom and create a new folder called my_module.
+-Navigate to www/app/modules/custom and create a new folder called my_module.

-Create a new Javascript file and name it my_module.js.
+-Create a new Javascript file and name it my_module.js.

-Place this code into the my_module JavaScript file:
+-Place this code into the my_module JavaScript file:

 ```
 /**